Heritage Expeditions

 Heritage Expeditions is an expedition cruise tourism company operating from Christchurch, New Zealand.
 The company was established by the Russ family, and currently offers a range of expedition cruises and excursions in Antarctica, Subantarctic, New Zealand, Australia, the South Pacific and Japan.
 As of 2023, the company operates two cruise vessels, the Heritage Adventurer (accommodating 140 passengers), and the Heritage Explorer – an expedition yacht that accommodates 18 passengers.
+In February 2026, Heritage Expeditions announced that the expedition cruise vessel Exploris One would join their fleet in May 2027 and be renamed as Heritage Discoverer.

 History

-One of the founders, Rodney Russ, when aged 17, obtained a four year internship with the New Zealand Wildlife Service.
+One of the founders, Rodney Russ, when aged 17, obtained a four-year internship with the New Zealand Wildlife Service.
 His first visit to the New Zealand Subantarctic Islands was during this period.
-In the summer of 1972-73, at age 18, Russ had a three-month assignment on the Auckland Islands as a junior technician and Zodiac driver as part of a joint New Zealand, Australian and United States Auckland Island Expedition.
+In the summer of 1972–73, at age 18, Russ had a three-month assignment on the Auckland Islands as a junior technician and Zodiac driver as part of a joint New Zealand, Australian and United States Auckland Island Expedition.
 After his period as a trainee he became a protected species officer.
 This gave him wide exposure to conservation management in New Zealand.

 While on an expedition to the Campbell Islands in 1975, Russ discovered a Campbell teal, a small flightless and mostly nocturnal duck.
 It was found on Dent Island, a small rock stack located around 3 km off the main Campbell Island.
 The Campbell teal had been extirpated from the main island as a result of predation by introduced rats, and it had not been seen for 30 years.
 Conservation efforts began, and following the eradication of introduced pest animals on Campbell Island, the teal population is recovering.

 Russ was part of the team that rescued the Chatham Island black robin from extinction.
 He was also part of an expedition to Stewart Island looking for kākāpō.
 This venture led on to the establishment of the kākāpō recovery programme.
 After 11 years with the wildlife service, Russ left to undertake studies at Otago University and Knox Theological College, where he completed a Batchelor of Theology and a degree in Pacific and New Zealand History.

 After studying at Otago University, in 1985 Russ established an eco-tourism business, Southern Heritage Tours, to manage an increasing number of guiding and lecturing assignments, including taking guided tours for the Historic Places Trust to areas like the Otago goldfields.